2016 United States House of Representatives elections in Florida: District 9

-Democrat Alan Grayson has represented the district since being elected in 2012.
+Democrat Alan Grayson had represented the district since being elected in 2012.
 He previously represented the 8th district from 2009 to 2011, prior to the decennial redistricting.
 On July 9, 2015, Grayson announced he would run for U.S. Senate in 2016 rather than seek re-election.
 Grayson lost the Democratic primary for the U.S. Senate seat to 18th congressional district Representative Patrick Murphy, who defeated Grayson and was declared the winner on August 30, 2016.